willmorejg/lrm-openrouteservice/README.md

 Leaflet Routing Machine / OpenRoute Service
 ===========================================

 NOTE: As of the latest commit, this is a preliminary implementation.
-For example, there is Browserfy implementation at this time, as is the norm for other extentions of the Leaflet Routing Machine.
+For example, there is NO Browserfy implementation at this time, as is the norm for other extentions of the Leaflet Routing Machine.

 Author: [James G. Willmore](mailto:willmorejg@gmail.com?subject=lrm-openrouteservice%20inquiry)